parichay28/Design-Patterns/README.md

     Answer (c)

 3. Implement three Singleton classes in Java.\
-  -Singleton folder.\
+  - Singleton folder.\

 4. Implement the factory design in Java.\
-  -In Factory folder.\
+  - In Factory folder.\